 Make sure your forums are a safe, useful space for everyone.
 Forums unfortunately tend to attract spammers, who use them to try and push their unsavoury agendas.
 They can also, occasionally, bring out the worst in people if they can post anonymously.
-However, generally your students and staff will want to be helpful and kind, so it’s best not to penalise everyone because you worry about the behaviour of a few.
+However, generally your students and staff will want to be helpful and kind.

 Most forums should offer plenty of spam prevention options to help you.
 You will still need to be vigilant though.
 Another less well known option to community forums is ideas boards, often with in-built voting functionality.
 These generally have better privacy options and attract less spam.
 Options include Feature Upvote which offers a non-profit discount.

 Which online feedback tool is the best for you?